duarteocarmo/duarteocarmo.com/content/pages/about.md

 Hey there.
 Welcome to my website.

 My name is Duarte (`du-art`), I'm a technologist, born and raised in sunny Lisbon, now based in Copenhagen.
-My work lies in the intersection of Machine Learning, Data, Software, and People.
-I'm in love with Technology, and how it can improve people's lives.
+My work lies in the intersection of Machine Learning & AI, Data, Software, and People.
+I'm in love with Technology, and how it can make people's lives better.

 In the past, I've worked in Consumer Electronics, Public Institutions, Big Three Management Consulting, and YC-backed startups.
 The common thread?
 Solving _hard_ problems end-to-end.